 This review of The Show was originally published in conjunction with its screening at the Sitges Film Festival in Spain.
-It has been updated for the film’s nationwide one-night theatrical event on August 26.
-See below for details.
+It has been updated for the film’s wide digital release on Oct 5.

 The history of acclaimed comic-book creators making movies is relatively short and undistinguished.
 Plenty of comics writers have offered input on cinematic adaptations of their work, sometimes even garnering screenwriting credits, but more creator-driven movies like Frank Miller’s bizarre version of The Spirit tend to be relegated to curiosities.
 “Curiosity” certainly applies to The Show, a new movie from brilliant, celebrated, immensely cranky writer Alan Moore.
 Moore didn’t direct The Show, but he shares a possessive credit with director Mitch Jenkins, whose past work includes a variety of other Moore projects.